No. 1532-04 | 1 September 2020

 4.1 About payment accounts

 A payment account is an account used to carry out payment, cf. the Act on Payment Services, (hereafter “account” unless otherwise noted).
 In addition to these Terms, individual accounts may be subject to other of the Bank’s terms and conditions and rules.
 Information about the terms and conditions that apply to accounts are available on the Bank's website.
 The customer applies to open an account on the Bank’s website or in a branch.
 The Bank is authorised to reject account applications, for instance if information about the customer is insufficient, and will notify of such rejection as promptly as possible.
 Accounts may not be established on behalf of another financially competent party unless the customer has granted power of attorney to the effect, unless otherwise provided for by law.
 Upon establishing an account, the customer is obliged to provide proof of identity by showing valid identification, such as a passport, Icelandic identity card, driver’s licence, valid electronic ID, through identification upon logging in to online banking or other means of identification that meat with the Bank’s requirements at each time.
 The Bank reserves the right to amend its security requirements without notice.
-If an account is established on behalf of a legal entity, all board members, managing directors and authorised signatories must verify their identity by showing valid identification.
 When opening an account, the customer is required to divulge information on intended transactions in accordance with the provisions of Act on Measures to Prevent Money Laundering and Terrorist Financing, as well as information about the real (beneficial) owner of funds.

 Accounts are in Icelandic króna, unless otherwise expressly agreed.
 These Terms apply to accounts both in foreign currency and in ISK, having regard for the special provisions these Terms contain for accounts and payments in foreign currency.